ravitejamallozala/Filesystem-Implementation/README.md

 # Filesystem-Implementation
-Instagram clone: Files can be uploaded and comments can be added to any of the file.
+Instagram clone: Files can be uploaded and comments can be added to any of the file .
  purpose:
       managing pictures(uploading &amp; downloading) along with their comments given by other users.
       The data will be stored as user specific data , so we can track the user progress and getdata as per user.
 Basic Information:
-      developed using C  capacity: 100mb(expandable to even GBs of data)
+      developed using C  capacity: 100mb(expandable to even GBs of data). meta data is used to keep tract of all the data which is stored in the file, file has been divided into blocks each of 128 bytes wach and also 2048 bytes for later blocks to store uploaded file data.
+Command line UI is used for uploading, downloading, adding comments to the files, logging in or signing up of the user.

 Other Information about implementation:
       FIle size --> 104857600 ->100MB
       BLOCK SIZE 128 bytes